 The new contract was a defining moment, but not just because Mesut Özil’s Arsenal career would begin to dissipate after a year of that three-and-a-half-year deal.
 It was also because at that point in time, the fates decided that Özil’s life off the field would be more important than his life on it.

 In the summer of 2018, Özil released a lengthy statement on Twitter to announce his retirement from international soccer. Özil accused Reinhard Grindel, the president of The German Football Federation, and others in Germany, of discriminating against his Turkish and Muslim background.
 “I am German when we win but I am an immigrant when we lose,” he wrote.
-The feud had begun after Özil had been photographed with Turkish President Erdoğan earlier in the summer, a man known for, among other things, his anti-German policies. Özil stated that he visited Erdoğan out of obligation to his ancestral home, and not because he supported the politician.
+The feud had begun after Özil had been photographed with Turkish President Recep Tayyip Erdoğan earlier in the summer, a man known for, among other things, fostering anti-German sentiment within Turkey. Özil stated that he visited Erdoğan out of obligation to his ancestral home, and not because he supported the politician.
 Grindel clearly thought otherwise.
 It’s still unclear why Özil was pictured with Erdoğan, or whether Grindel was actually racially abusing Özil.
-In any case, Özil was done playing for Germany, and these off-field issues were just the start.
+In any case, Özil was done playing for Germany, and those off-field issues were just the start.

 The same month this drama unfolded, a new Arsenal manager was hired. Özil enjoyed a brief purple patch under head coach Mikel Arteta, putting in good displays until the 2019-20 season went into a pandemic-induced pause.
 But when the season resumed in June, Özil did not.
 He wasn’t picked for any of Arsenal’s final 13 games.
 When the 2020-21 season began, Özil wasn’t registered for Arsenal’s 25-man Premier League squad.
 Five years after one of the most creative league campaigns of all time, Mesut Özil had been written out of his team altogether.
 This time, it was for good.